Sip All Summer Long

 Fox Hills Cidery – Strathcona County

 Make the most of summer with their strong core of 5 ciders.
 This family-owned cidery carries out every part of their operations conveniently in the backyard cidery.
 All ciders are made with 100% natural flavours & pure apple juice.
-Stay tuned for more, their are plans to expand the lineup in the future!
+Stay tuned for more; there are plans to expand the lineup in the future!

 Keep up to date on their website or Facebook page.